pragnapcu/ML_Learning/README.md

-### I have made up this notes from different sources for quick revision.
+### This material is from different sources for a quick revision.